Skip to main content

 What Is the Law Surrounding In Vitro Fertilization?

-Many IVF legal issues arise when the egg donor is not also the woman who will be the biological mother.
-In many IVF cases couples use their own genetic material and thus avoid these legal issues.
-Generally speaking, when the egg is donated by another woman, the birth mother will be treated as the legitimate mother of the child in the eyes of the law.
-There are special concerns for same-sex couples when it comes to establishing parental rights for children born as a result of IVF.
+Many legal issues can arise when the egg donor is not also the woman who will be the biological mother.
+In many IVF cases, couples use their own genetic material and thus avoid these legal issues.

-• Safekeeping of the egg
+• Safe storage of the egg

 • Liability for the egg